 - Second purchase made

-The metrics corresponding to each of the stages of the user’s lifecycle in the product (the metrics may differ for different products):
+The metrics corresponding to each of the stages of the customer lifecycle in the product (the metrics may differ for different products):

-- Activation in the application (% of those who passed the tutorial or committed a key target in the application, for example, registered and added the first friends);
+- Activation in the application (% of those who passed the tutorial or committed a crucial target in the application, for example, registered and added the first friends);

 - User is stuck on the app (% of users who reached the N level or, for example, added N friends: the number N is determined experimentally);